 To use the PASS Method, one must first learn how.

 Fire can occur at any moment and in any location.
 It is essential for individuals sharing a building area to feel safe.
 The problem of fire protection is multifaceted.
-Tasfire delivers unrivalled, uncompromising quality in terms of efficient systems, equipment, up-to-date knowledge, and skills.
-Tasfire Fire Protection, based in Hamilton (ON), offers a variety of products and services to customers to help them live a life without fire accidents.
+TAS Fire Protection delivers unrivalled, uncompromising quality in terms of efficient systems, equipment, up-to-date knowledge, and skills.
+Contact TAS Fire for fire inspection services Canada , offers a variety of products and services to customers to help them live a life without fire accidents.